sampsyo/cs6120/content/blog/2023-12-11-jitnic/index.md

 }
 ```

-For the sake of simplicity, and to avoid introducing eBPF assembly, we will keep this example at the level of C. Note every C instruction has an analogous few instructions in eBPF.
+For the sake of simplicity, and to avoid introducing eBPF assembly, we will keep this example at the level of C. Note every C operation has an analogous few instructions in eBPF.

 Starting from the beginning, let’s assume a packet arrives that has an ipv4 ethernet header.
 Taking the execution model from the diagram, this will be a cold miss as the cache is empty.
 The JIT compiler on the CPU will trace the program with the packet as input and produce the following trace:
 ```C